input-output-hk/ouroboros-phalanx-protocol/CIP/Readme.md

 ## Rationale: How does this CIP achieve its goals?

-### 1. How Φalanx Addresses CPS-21 - Ouroboros Randomness Manipulation?
+### 1. How Phalanx Addresses CPS-21 - Ouroboros Randomness Manipulation?

 #### 1.1 Problem Overview